Abhinav-974/Hand-Gesture-Recognition/README.md

 More information on - https://gazebosim.org/docs/fortress/ros2_integration.

 Start the gazebo simulation by pressing the play button.
 You will see the robot moving according to your hand gesture predictions!
 Enjoy!

+An obstacle course has been designed for the robot comprising of fixed walls and animated characters.
+See if you can make it to the end point on the far right, diagonally opposite to the start position, using the gestures!

 Provided list of gestures - ```['okay', 'peace', 'thumbs up', 'thumbs down', 'call me', 'stop', 'rock', 'live long', 'fist', 'smile']```